mlcommons/medperf/docs/getting_started/shared/tutorials_content_overview/benchmark.md

-In this tutorial we would create a benchmark that classifies chest X-Ray images.
+In this tutorial we will create a benchmark that classifies chest X-Ray images.

 ### Demo Data